Kagema

 prostitutes (both male and female) in specified urban areas and to dissuade class-spanning relationships, which were viewed as potentially disruptive to traditional social organization.

 Many such prostitutes, as well as many young kabuki actors, were indentured servants sold as children to the brothel or theater, typically on a ten-year contract.
-Kagema could be presented as yarō (young men), wakashū (adolescent boys, about 10–18 years old) or as onnagata (female impersonators).
+Kagema could be presented as yarō (野郎, young men), wakashū (若衆, adolescent boys, about 10–18 years old) or as onnagata (女形, female impersonators).

 This term also appears in modern Japanese homosexual slang.